orlandos-nl/Citadel/README.md

 }
 ```

-Citadel currently  expose APIs for streaming into a process' `stdin`. only  withPTY and withYTY.
+Citadel currently  expose APIs for streaming into a process' `stdin`. only  withPTY and withTTY.

 An example of how pty model can be used: